micksle/KPI_Chores/4th term/Security of information systems/README.md

 - Lecturer: Yuriy Adamovych Tarnavskyi <br>
 - Practitioner: Yuriy Adamovych Tarnavskyi <br>

-The discipline consists of `6 labouratory works`.
+The discipline consists of `6 labouratory works (Lr)`.
 All of them are represented in this folder